miklevin/MikeAtEleven.com/journal.md

 I am typing this to you now because of that.
 I don't do much hero-worship, but when I do, it's Jay Miner. {% include youtubePlayer.html id="n-MqC35aWrQ" %}

+Jay Miner is a subversive.
+He is The Alchemist, a real-life John Percival Hackworth.
+Please read Diamond Age someday.
+It is the ultimate Alice / Dorthy story.

+I gave my 2nd-to-last Amiga, an Amiga 2000 decked-out with a 68030-card, Video Toaster and Mandela virtual reality system to a friend, Steve Elsner.
+I wonder if he still has it.
+He made a profound impact on me when I tried pulling him into my projects in his youth, and he said he had another project and showed me a picture of his new baby.
+And now I'm writing this to you.

-But you should continue pursing your art-work with and without computers.
+Adi, regardless of my love for the Amiga, computers and tech, I think you should continue with your art.
+It's way more fundamental.
+Please continue pursing your art-work with and without computers.
 You are a wonderful artist and I am so proud of you!

 The geeky stuff will come later if you care to learn it.